mellache2235/2024_age_prediction/README.md

   - `dominance_multivariate_network_age_pooled.csv` (dominance averaged across all cohorts in the preset, for 1×3 overlap radar)

   Use the per-dataset radar CSVs with `plot_combined_network_radar.py --*-ig` to build TD 2×2, ADHD 1×2, and ASD 1×2 grids.
 Use the pooled CSV for a single-panel radar showing average network importance across cohorts.
   Presets in `config/network_importance_presets.yaml` encode IG directories, age sources, parcellation (Yeo-17), and aggregation method (abs_mean).
-By default, importance is computed via **dominance analysis** using `netneurotools.stats.get_dominance_stats`, which decomposes R² into each network's total contribution across all possible subset models.
-Includes permutation testing (5000 shuffles) to assess overall model significance. **Requires:** `pip install netneurotools`.
-Faster alternatives (coefficients, permutation, LOO) are available by editing `importance_method` in the preset.
+By default, importance is computed via **dominance analysis** (manual implementation using itertools.combinations), which decomposes R² into each network's total contribution across all possible subset models.
+Includes permutation testing (5000 shuffles) to assess overall model significance.
+Faster alternatives (coefficients, permutation, LOO) are available by editing `importance_method` in the preset or using `--importance-method`.
 - After generating importance tables, use `plot_combined_network_radar.py` to visualize:
   - **Count-based overlap (1×3)**: Provide shared TD/ADHD/ASD count CSVs to generate a single row showing cross-cohort consensus.
     ```bash